 Egor is a field team member responsible for spoon-billed sandpiper population monitoring and nest finding.
 He joined the project in 2011 and also participated in 2012.
 Egor coordinates the expedition’s field observations and maintains the weather data log.
 Egor has devised a spoon-billed sandpiper photo identification database using unique plumage characteristics of individual birds.
 Egor is very experienced in lone fieldwork in the Russian Arctic and therefore conducts surveys of the most remote areas.
 Having a PhD in engineering, he provides technical advice both during expedition planning and in the field.

-Evgeny will supervise the project in Russia and secure the relevant permissions.
+Evgeny supervises the project in Russia and secures the relevant permissions.

 Evgeny is currently Director of Birds Russia and Head of the Arctic Biodiversity Conservation Centre of the All-Russian Institute for Nature Conservation.
 As well as a wide range of scientific interests relevant to Arctic bird conservation and ornithology with a focus on Anatidae and shorebirds, he has worked on spoon-billed sandpipers for the last 13 years and is chair of the East Asian – Australasian Flyway Partnership Spoon-Billed Sandpiper Task Force .
 He has spent 25 field seasons in the Russian Arctic and also conducted surveys for spoon-billed sandpiper in India and South East-Asia.

-Liza will coordinate the project in Russia and will organise the expedition logistics.
+Liza coordinates the project in Russia and organises expedition logistics.